ivukotic/v4A/README.md

 kubectl create -f cvmfs_deployment.yaml
 ```

-This will create appropriate configuration config map and deployment.
 The default monitoring (in Kibana at UC) will be included.

 ### In Docker